SrVaderXD/ue5-learning-project/README.md

 This repository is part of an ongoing learning process and will be expanded incrementally.

-## Current Focus
+## Implemented so far

-- Enhanced Input system
+- Enhanced Input System
-- Basic character movement
+- Character movement using the camera forward vector
+- Animation state handling using a C++ enum
+- Foot Inverse Kinematics (IK)
+- Collision and overlap handling